vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/14_Tantra_Mantra_Chakras_and_Kundalini.md

 We have noted that it is not possible for the Kundalini to rise or the chakras to be opened unless the prana first enters the Sushumna, which requires the balancing of solar and lunar energies and the development of higher Agni and Soma forces.
 This process is aided by bringing the sound current downward to the root chakra through the power of mantra.
 Both of these practices rest upon the development of a higher consciousness and power of attention within us.

 The petals of the chakras represent an unfoldment of primal sound through the fifty letters of the Sanskrit alphabet.
 The six lower chakras contain a total of fifty petals, each of which relates to one of the fifty letters of the Sanskrit alphabet.
 This is the "garland of letters" that shows the vibratory frequencies of the chakras.
 The thousand petal lotus or crown chakra indicates all possible sound combinations of these fifty letters.
 The letters can be recited as mantras along with the Anusvara-*ṁ *as chakra mantras.
-**1. Sixteen Vowels \(Svara\) – the sounds of the Throat chakra, Vishuddha,** **smoky brilliance in color**   Aṁ, Àṁ, Iṁ, Ãṁ, Uṁ, Ïṁ, Êṁ, Ëṁ, Äṁ, Åṁ, Eṁ, Aiṁ, Oṁ, Auṁ, Aṁ, Aâ   **2.
-The Twelve consonants beginning with **Kaṁ**, the sounds of the** **Heart chakra, Anahata, red like coral in color**   Kaṁ, Khaṁ, Gaṁ, Ghaṁ, Çaṁ , Caṁ, Chaṁ, Jaṁ, Jhaṁ, Éaṁ, Îaṁ, Tâaṁ   **3.
-The ten consonants beginning with **Áaṁ**, the sounds of the Navel chakra, dark blue in color**   Áaṁ, Dâaṁ, Çaṁ, Taṁ, Thaṁ, Daṁ, Dhaṁ, Naṁ, Paṁ, Phaṁ   **4.
+**1. Sixteen Vowels \(Svara\) – the sounds of the Throat chakra, Vishuddha,** **smoky brilliance in color**   Aṁ, Àṁ, Iṁ, Ãṁ, Uṁ, Ïṁ, Êṁ, Ëṁ, Äṁ, Åṁ, Eṁ, Aiṁ, Oṁ, Auṁ, Aṁ, Aḥ   **2.
+The Twelve consonants beginning with **Kaṁ**, the sounds of the** **Heart chakra, Anahata, red like coral in color**   Kaṁ, Khaṁ, Gaṁ, Ghaṁ, Çaṁ , Caṁ, Chaṁ, Jaṁ, Jhaṁ, Éaṁ, Îaṁ, Tḥaṁ   **3.
+The ten consonants beginning with **Áaṁ**, the sounds of the Navel chakra, dark blue in color**   Áaṁ, Dḥaṁ, Çaṁ, Taṁ, Thaṁ, Daṁ, Dhaṁ, Naṁ, Paṁ, Phaṁ   **4.
 The three last consonants and three first semivowels – the sounds of the Water chakra, bright like lightning in color**   Baṁ, Bhaṁ, Maṁ, Yaṁ, Raṁ, Laṁ   **5.
 The last semivowels and three first sibilants – the sounds of the** **Root chakra, golden in color**   Vaṁ; Śaṁ, Ṣaṁ, Saṁ   **6.
 The last two sibilants – the sounds of the third eye, bright like the full Moon in color**   Haṁ, Kṣaṁ   **7.
 The Crown chakra contains the potential of all sounds and is snow white in color**

 ## The Sounds of the Chakra Petals and Mantra Purusha